Skip to content

 Common myths

-- “You need a diagnosis before the school will help” - Schools must support based on needs, not diagnoses
+“You need a diagnosis before the school will help.”
+No. Schools support based on need, not on a label.
+If the SENCO tells you otherwise, they’re describing their preference, not the law.

-- “DLA is only for children in wheelchairs” - DLA covers care, supervision, and mobility needs of all types
+“DLA is only for children in wheelchairs.”
+It covers care, supervision, and mobility needs of all kinds.
+A child with autism, ADHD, anxiety, or complex health needs can qualify.

 Getting help